 - Dovetail heel may take getting used to

 Weighing in at only 9.8 ounces each, these are some of the lightest shoes in our lineup, but they don’t skimp on important features.
-There’s sufficient room in the toe box (they also come in wide), and the outsoles have a lug pattern that provides outstanding traction, especially on the ups.
+There’s sufficient room in the toe box (they also come in wide), and the outsoles have a lug pattern that provides outstanding traction, especially on uphills.
 The Speedgoat’s laces stay put once tied, the uppers are impressively fast-drying and breathable, and these shoes are pleasant and snug right out of the box.

-The Speedgoat 6 leads the pack as a cushioned, extremely lightweight trail runner.
-If a supportive build, über-cushy feel, and great traction are your top priorities in a hiking shoe, these are a superb option for most feet.
+The Speedgoats also have a reduced heel flare from the back of the shoe, which contributes to the shoe’s slightly rockered soles our team likes so much.
+They lead the pack as a cushioned, extremely lightweight trail runner.
+If a supportive build, über-cushy feel, and great traction are your top priorities in a hiking shoe, these are for you.

 Men’s Merrell Moab 3